3. Before your Beamtime#

 Caution

 An approved SAF is required on the first day of beamtime.
-Without enough time for approval, you may lose your beamtime.
+An experiment cannot begin without an approved SAF.
+If you do not allow adequate time for approval, you may lose your beamtime.

 To submit a SAF: https://pass.bnl.gov